Need help with this?

 Purchase All in One SEO Pack Pro to get dedicated support from us.

-The Preview Snippet shows you how your Post will look in search engines based on the SEO Meta Title and Meta Description you have entered.
+The Preview Snippet shows you how your Post may look in search engines based on the SEO Title tag and Meta Description you have entered.
 If you edit the Title and Description settings in the fields below the Preview Snippet and click Publish or Update, the Preview Snippet will be updated to reflect your new Title and Description.
 This is a rough approximation of how your Post may look in search engines, it does not reflect any rich snippet information that may be included in search results.

 The Title field is where you enter your SEO Title tag that will be used for this Post.
 The SEO Title tag of your Post will appear in the top of the browser and in the source code of your page between the <title> tags.
 This is the title that the search engines may display in their search results as the link to your site so it is important to keep this simple (60 characters or less) and relevant.
 There is a character counter that counts the characters as you type to help you stay below the 60 characters.

 If you do not enter anything in this field, All in One SEO Pack will automatically generate the Title Tag for you using the Post/Page Title.
 You can see the autogenerated title in this field when it is empty.

 Bear in mind that whatever you enter in this field will be formatted as per the settings in the relevant Title Format fields in the Title Settings box on the General Settings screen of All in One SEO Pack.
 See the documentation on Title Settings.